jqno/jqno.nl/site/_content/posts/post/2011-10-12_holy-serafins.md

 ---
 title: Holy serafins!
-tags: [ code, literature, "references in popular culture", "umberto eco" ]
+tags: [ code, literature, references-in-popular-culture, umberto-eco ]
 ---
 Who would expect, while reading High Literature, to see a piece of BASIC code actually included in the text?
 Not me, that's for sure.
 But if you read Umerto